Watching TV shows or movies with an internet connection is easy to do with Disney Plus, Hulu, or Netflix.

 It comes with a small antenna that works well if close to the TV transmission towers but may need a better antenna for those farther away.

-It can run with a Windows computer as well as support for Android TV 7.0.
+It can run on a Windows computer as well as supports Android TV 7.0 and above.

 Summary